jean-pierreBoth/anndists/README.md

 ## Implementation

-Simd support is provided with the [simdeez](https://crates.io/crates/simdeez) crate on Intel and partial implementation with **std::simd**.
+Simd support is provided with the [simdeez](https://crates.io/crates/simdeez) crate on Intel and partial implementation with **std::simd** for general case.

 ## Building